DimitriVavoulisPortfolio/customizable-real-estate-market-forecasting-tool/README.md

 9. Florida: 87.48%
 10. Texas: 83.41%

-These accuracy rates and R-squared values are derived from the model's performance on the test set, which is a portion of the data held out during training to evaluate the model's ability to generalize to unseen data.
+These accuracy rates are derived from the model's performance on the test set, which is a portion of the data held out during training to evaluate the model's ability to generalize to unseen data.

 ## Usage Guide